wuqiang1985/sprite/README.md

 ###Other###
 Someone maybe will say: "why not use Sass and compass, it has the sprite feature too".

-Well Sass is awesome, but you need to stady it.
+Well Sass is awesome, but you need to study it.
 I just provide another option for you.